GMX9/Crypto-Exchange-PHP/README.md

 - Unzip the project on your hosting root.
 - Opening your website link will prompt an installer, follow the steps and it will install automaticly.
+- Configure the smtp.php located at "configs/smtp.php" -> With your SMTP server details.
 - Start your business !

 ### Requirements